‘Sports Illustrated’ Model Kate Bock Hospitalized After Accident With NBA Boyfriend Kevin Love

-Sports Illustrated model Kate Bock was hospitalized briefly on Tuesday during an accident that occurred during an adventurous trip in Wyoming with her boyfriend Kevin Love, who plays in the NBA.
+Sports Illustrated model Kate Bock was hospitalized briefly on Tuesday after an accident that occurred during an adventurous trip in Wyoming with her boyfriend Kevin Love, who plays in the NBA.
 Luckily, Bock seems to be doing fine and she didn’t let her apparent head injury slow her down much.

 Love, who plays for the Cleveland Cavaliers, shared some photos detailing what happened via his Instagram page.
 Kevin and Kate were on a whitewater rafting excursion when some rough rapids seemingly flipped both Kevin and Kate out of the raft.
 Love shared a series of five photos from the accident, and it looks like he and Bock were all smiles just before the rapids hit.